Dimitri Tsafendas: Report to the Minister of Justice regarding Verwoerd's assassination

 Advocate George Bizos characterised the report as "monumental" and described it as "the most comprehensive study of apartheid and how it operated that I have ever seen".
 He expressed his belief that the report is "of major historical importance for South Africa and as to our understanding of Verwoerd's assassination".
-Advocate Bizos described the evidence gathered and presented by the report, proving that Tsafendas was not insane but politically motivated in killing Dr. Verwoerd, as "overwhelming and unquestionable".
+Advocate Bizos described the evidence gathered and presented by the report, proving that Tsafendas was not insane but politically motivated in killing Verwoerd, as "overwhelming and unquestionable".

 Professor John Dugard stated of the report that it "confirms that there was a cover-up.
 It shows convincingly that Tsafendas was a political revolutionary, whose assassination of Dr Verwoerd was motivated by a hatred of Dr Verwoerd and all he stood for.
 He was not an insane killer but a political assassin determined to rid South Africa of the architect of apartheid.
 Political assassinations seldom achieve their goal and this was no exception.
 But at least South African history should know the truth about Tsafendas.
 Dousemetzis has done South Africa a service by correcting the historical record".

 Justice Zak Yacoob said he agreed "100 per cent" with all of the report's findings and added: "The historical record shows that comrade Tsafendas killed Verwoerd, that he pleaded insanity at the trial, his plea was upheld and he was, consequent to his plea, confined at the pleasure of the relevant authority.
 If he had spoken the truth, he would have been sentenced to death, so the tactic was a very good one in the circumstances.
 History does not record that he pretended to be insane to save his life.
 This is well brought out in the research.
 The research shows conclusively that he did a deliberate courageous anti-apartheid act but pretended insanity at the trial; understandably so.
 I think the research speaks for itself."

 On 24 April 2018, Solly Mapaila, First Deputy General Secretary of the South African Communist Party, made a similar request to the Minister of Justice on behalf of his Party: "We hereby request that the Minister assesses and considers the new evidence, based on research by Mr Harris Dousemetzis, on the assassination of Prime Minister Hendrik Verwoerd and that the act be classified as politically motivated".